mscheema02/kinematics-and-cnn-autonomous-driving/README.md

 ## What this project does

-- Builds/runs a **Gazebo road world** and spawns a robot with a forward-facing camera.
+- Launches a **Gazebo road world** and spawns a robot with a forward-facing camera.
-- Captures images while **manually driving** and writes them to labeled folders:
+- Captures images while **manually driving**, storing them into labeled folders:
   - `left/`, `forward/`, `right/`
 - Trains a CNN that classifies an image into one of the 3 driving labels.
-- Deploys that trained model inside a ROS2 node that:
+- Deploys the trained model inside a ROS2 node that:
-  - Subscribes to the camera image topic
+  - subscribes to the camera image topic
-  - Runs inference on each frame
+  - runs inference on each frame
-  - Publishes `Twist` commands on `/cmd_vel` to steer the robot
+  - publishes `geometry_msgs/Twist` on `/cmd_vel` to steer the robot

 ---